Hatari (band): Klemens Hannigan

 Klemens Nikulásson Hannigan (born 20 December 1994) is the group's vocalist and is the cousin of Matthías.
 He is the son of Nikulás Hannigan, the head of the trade office division at Iceland's Ministry for Foreign Affairs, and Rán Tryggvadóttir, a lawyer for legal firm LMB Mandat.
-Klemens has three daughters and married Ronja Mogensen on April 3, 2020.
+Klemens has three daughters and married Ronja Mogensen on Christmas 2023.
 He graduated from Tækniskólinn as a furniture maker.

 Davíð Katrínarson

 Davíð Þór Katrínarson (also known as David Thor, born 23 March 1993) is a vocalist for the group who joined in 2023, following the departure of Matthías Haraldsson.
 He has performed with the group since 2017, and appeared as the lead vocalist on the song Helvíti on the band's 2020 album Neyslutrans, credited under his stagename Svarti Laxness.
 He was announced as a member via social media, and made his first appearance with the band as a member at the 2023 edition of Iceland Airwaves.
 He is also an actor, and has appeared in shows such as Trapped.